Uni2D: A Universal Machine Learning Interatomic Potential for Two-Dimensional Materials: Results and Discussion

 \subsection{Application Cases in 2D Materials}

-\paragraph{Activation Energy of \ce{Li} Diffusion in \ce{MoS2} Bilayers:}
+\paragraph{Activation Energy of \ce{Li} Diffusion in \ce{MoS2} Bilayers}

-Lithium-ion batteries(LIBs) are a class of highly efficient energy storage devices characterized by high energy density, compact size, long cycle life, and low cost\cite{doi:10.1021/ja3091438,C2JM14305D}.
-An ideal high-performance cathode material should exhibit a high lithium intercalation voltage, while an excellent anode material should possess a low lithium deintercalation voltage\cite{B901825E,doi:10.1021/cr020731c}.
-In addition, both cathode and anode materials are required to have good lithium-ion mobility.
-Owing to its unique layered structure, \ce{MoS2} can effectively facilitate the reversible intercalation and deintercalation of \ce{Li+}, and is therefore widely regarded as a promising electrode material for advanced LIBs\cite{https://doi.org/10.1002/adfm.201404078,CUI201822,doi:10.1021/acsami.7b00248}.
+Lithium-ion batteries (LIBs) are highly efficient energy storage devices characterized by high energy density, compact size, long cycle life, and low cost\cite{doi:10.1021/ja3091438,C2JM14305D}.
+An ideal electrode material should not only exhibit suitable intercalation/deintercalation voltages but also possess good lithium-ion mobility\cite{B901825E,doi:10.1021/cr020731c}.
+Owing to its unique layered structure, \ce{MoS2} enables reversible intercalation and deintercalation of \ce{Li+} and is therefore widely regarded as a promising electrode material for lithium-ion batteries\cite{https://doi.org/10.1002/adfm.201404078,CUI201822,doi:10.1021/acsami.7b00248}.

-To evaluate the \ce{Li+} diffusion behavior described above, the self-diffusion coefficient was calculated based on the atomic trajectories and their temporal evolution obtained from MD simulations.
-Furthermore, the lithium-ion diffusion energy barrier was determined using the Arrhenius equation.
-As shown in Figure \ref{fig:li-diffusion}, a comparison with traditional AIMD simulations shows that the activation energies calculated by ML are highly consistent with DFT results while significantly improving computational efficiency.
-At the same time, we can quickly and effectively investigate the impact of lithium solubility on the diffusion energy barrier.
-We compared two different systems, \ce{Mo60S120Li20} and \ce{Mo60S120Li15}, and the results showed that as the solubility of lithium ions increases, the diffusion energy barrier also rises.
-Furthermore, for systems with poor diffusivity, our model can extend simulations to the nanosecond scale, significantly reducing diffusion rate simulation errors, thus making such studies feasible.
+To evaluate \ce{Li+} diffusion in \ce{MoS2} systems, the self-diffusion coefficient was calculated from atomic trajectories obtained from MD simulations, and the diffusion activation energy was extracted using the Arrhenius relation.
+As shown in Figure~\ref{fig:li-diffusion}, we investigated two representative systems, \ce{Mo60S120Li15} and \ce{Mo60S120Li20}, and compared the results with traditional AIMD simulations.
+The Uni2D model yields activation energies in good agreement with AIMD results.
+Specifically, the diffusion barrier for \ce{Mo60S120Li15} is 0.153 $\pm$ 0.017 eV, which is close to the AIMD value of 0.146 $\pm$ 0.009 eV, while the \ce{Mo60S120Li20} system exhibits a higher diffusion barrier of 0.192 $\pm$ 0.016 eV.
+These results indicate that increasing lithium concentration leads to higher diffusion barriers and reduced lithium-ion mobility.
+Further details can be found in the SI.

 \paragraph{2D Material Searching}